harris-ahmad/Everything-OOP/structs.md

 What about struct of structs of structs?
 Is that possible?
 Yes, it is.
 You can create a struct of structs of structs and so on.
 You can create as many levels of nesting as you want.

 Strictly in OOP terminology, you've studied something known as **composition**.

+## Practice Problems

+Here's a practice problem for you:

+Create a struct `Employee` and store the details of an employee in it.
+The details include the name, age, address, salary, and department of the employee.
+Create an array of structs and store the details of multiple employees in it.
+Print the details of each employee.